 Notes: Eloise Butler recorded planting this species from specimens she brought back to Minneapolis from Winter Pond, Mass. in Sept.
 1909.
 On May 8, 1910 she planted specimens obtained in Osceola, WI.
 On April 26, 1913 she put in plants from Kelsey's Nursery in North Carolina.
-The botanical name at that time was usually Oakesia sessilifolia.
+She used a botanical name that was in use at that time, but now not used - Oakesia sessilifolia.
 It is listed on Martha Crone's 1951 census of Garden plants and she planted it in 1952.

 Wild Oats is native to most counties of Minnesota from the metro area north except for those in the drier western part of the state.
 Also to several counties south of the Metro area that border the Mississippi River.
 In North America it is found from central plains eastward in the U.S. and Canada except for the 3 Canadian Maritime Provinces.
 This species and U. grandiflora are the only two species of Uvularia found in Minnesota.
 There are five species of Uvularia in North America.

 Lore: Fernald (Ref. #6) reports that Manasseh Cutler in his An Account of Some of the Vegetable Productions Naturally Growing in this Part of America, Botanically Arranged, of 1785, stated that the young shoots could be eaten like asparagus and that the roots could be used in "diet drinks".